This page is from APP, the official source of professional practice for policing.

 - checking for change of name and/or identity-related web searches and activity when monitoring the RSO’s internet use

 To avoid unnecessary or high volumes of requests to these agencies, enquiries should be limited to the above areas.
-Officers need to be aware that highlighted markers such as DVLA enforcement markers will show on the PNC, and HMPO markers may show on omnibase.
-Omnibase is the application used by the passport validation service (PVS) to allow authorised users in government agencies to view 40 million passport records held in the Her Majesty’s Passport Office (HMPO) passport application support system (PASS). (p15.
+Officers need to be aware that highlighted markers such as DVLA enforcement markers will show on the PNC, and His Majesty's Passport Office (HMPO) markers may show on Omnibase.
+Omnibase is the application used by the passport validation service (PVS) to allow authorised users in government agencies to view 40 million passport records held in the HMPO passport application support system (PASS). (p15.
 Home Office’s guidance ‘Identifying British citizens and others exempt from deportation’).

 In addition, accessing any DVLA driver record on the PNC will link previous records held on the licence holder and show any name changes.
 An offender may, however, try to obtain a new driving licence or passport by submitting false identity documents to support an application for a licence/passport.